puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/ese.md

 ### Getting Table information

-Since we are parsing the Current.mdb database, we are mainly interesting the CLIENTS table.
+Since we are parsing the Current.mdb database, we are mainly interested the CLIENTS table.

 The code below shows how to extract metadata associated with the CLIENTS table.